Institutional reform: merging 25 structures into 4 pillars

 According to the government note, 98% of the 2026 budget is already committed (family allowances are guaranteed).
 However, subsidised non-profits remain in uncertainty: provisional twelfths prevent them from accessing their normal funding and contracting bridging loans from banks, leading to service cuts and staff reductions.

-Parliament: tensions over the Equal Opportunities Commission
+Parliament: Equal Opportunities Commission retained

 On 26 February 2026, the bureau of the Brussels Parliament examined a proposal to transform the permanent Commission on Equal Opportunities and Women's Rights into a simple advisory committee attached to the Interior Affairs Commission.
 This change would have removed its legislative and budgetary oversight powers.